 9. Provide nest boxes.
 It may seem obvious, but a well-placed nest box can mean the difference between nesting success and failure for a cavity-nesting bird.
 It’s hard for many species to compete with starlings and house sparrows, which can take all the best cavities.
-For great advice on being a landlord to the birds, read A Guide to Bird Homes, published by BWD Press (1-800-879-2473).
+For great advice on being a landlord to the birds, read A Guide to Bird Homes, published by BWD Press.

 8. Hold off trimming hedges and shrubs.
 Lots of species use small hedges and shrubs for nesting.
 If you see a bird building a nest in such a place on your property, you’ve got a great excuse to avoid this bit of yard work for the next month or two.

 7. Put out pieces of dry plant material, such as grass stems, twigs, and soft leaves.
-For birds that build woven nests (orioles, some sparrows, robins, and others), a few short pieces of yarn can come in mighty handy during building time.
-Offer the pieces in an onion bag or in a small basket or on any flat surface.
+For birds that build woven nests (orioles, some sparrows, robins, and others), a few grass leaves can come in mighty handy during building time.
+Offer the pieces in a small basket or on any flat surface.
 Keep the pieces shorter than two inches to reduce the risk of birds getting tangled in them.